lin380/coursebook/docs/06-acquire-data.md

-Overview... (edit)

-I will provide an overview of the first of three common strategies for acquiring corpus data in R: accessing corpus data from data repositories and individual sites.
-I will cover acquiring data from different sources and introduce you to the R code that will help speed the process, maintain consistency in our data, and set the stage for a reproducible workflow.

 There are three main ways to acquire corpus data using R that I will introduce you to: **downloads**, **APIs**, and **web scraping**.
 In this chapter we will start by manual and programmatically downloading a corpus as it is the most straightforward process for the novice R programmer and typically incurs the least number of steps.
 Along the way I will introduce some key R coding concepts including control statements and custom functions.
-Using R packages to interface with APIs involves delving into more detail about R objects and custom functions.
-Finally acquiring data from the web is the most idiosyncratic and involves both knowledge of the web, more sophisticated R skills, and often some clever hacking skills.
+Next I will cover using R packages to interface with APIs, both open-access and authentication-based.
+APIs will require us to delve into more detail about R objects and custom functions.
+Finally acquiring data from the web via webscraping is the most idiosyncratic and involves both knowledge of the web, more sophisticated R skills, and often some clever hacking skills.
+I will start with a crash course on the structure of web documents (HTML) and then scale up to a real-world example.
+To round out the chapter we will cover the process of ensuring that our data is documented in such a way as to provide sufficient information to understand its key sampling characteristics and the source from which it was drawn.

 ## Downloads